Portugal's Golden Visa to be withdrawn in March 2023

 The Portuguese government has not announced when the Golden Visa scheme will be withdrawn.
 The Prime Minister, Antonio Costa, indicated that some of the new measures would be approved an enacted this coming March and others would be voted on before they will be sanctioned.

-Sergio Filonenko, Associate at Giambrone & PartnersSergio Filonenko Kibu, commented “Foreign nationals that already hold a Golden Visa and have bought a residential property as their investment will only have their visa renewed if they can prove that they actually live in the property.
-In the event of the original applicant passing away, a descendent may live in the house” Sergio further pointed out “the major reason for the Golden Visa being withdrawn is that many Golden Visa applicants buy a house as their investment which removes properties from the home market and drives up the prices.”
+Our lawyers commented: “Foreign nationals who already hold a Golden Visa and have purchased a residential property as their investment will only have their visa renewed if they can prove that they actually reside in the property.
+In the event of the original applicant passing away, a descendant may live in the house.”
+Our lawyers further pointed out: “The main reason for a Golden Visa being withdrawn is that many applicants purchase a property solely as an investment, which removes homes from the local market and drives up prices.”

 Sufficient time remains for foreign nationals to make an application for a Golden Visa before it is withdrawn, the only change being that a house that is the investment asset must now be the applicant’s home.
 All the other benefits of the Golden Visa in Portugal remain.